Partially-Supervised Novel Object Captioning Leveraging Context from Paired Data

 \section{Conclusion}

-In this work, we propose a partially-supervised novel object captioning solution that leverages bounding box annotations in partially paired images to generate paired synthetic data within the context of fully paired data, and uses this data effectively to warm-up the captioning model to novel objects.
-We show that using this model to generate pseudo-labels for partially paired images and further fine-tuning the model achieves state-of-the-art results on \textit{held-out} MS COCO out-of-domain test split, which includes high scores for both CIDEr and F1 along with a good balance between them.
-These CIDEr and F1 improvements are 26.6 and 75.8 points respectively compared to the baseline that does not leverage this additional data.
-Our approach is agnostic to model architecture and should be applicable on existing captioning models.
+In this work, we proposed a model-agnostic Partially-Supervised Novel Object Captioning solution, PS-NOC.
+PS-NOC primarily focuses on the training approach that uses fully paired image-caption data and partially paired images with object detection labels and bounding box annotations.
+We first generate paired synthetic data within the context of fully paired data.
+Since, we generate synthetic images instead of region features, our approach is also applicable to the newer captioning models that use the entire image as inputs.
+We then propose a training approach to train the captioning model for novel objects using this additional synthetic data and partially paired data.
+This includes novel training techniques such as SCST-F1 and offline pseudo-labeling for NOC.
+Using UpDown captioning model as baseline, our PS-NOC approach sets new state-of-the-art results on \textit{held-out} MS COCO out-of-domain test split with 85.9 F1-score and 103.8 CIDEr.
+This is an improvement of 85.9 F1-score and 34.1 CIDEr points over the baseline model that does not leverage partially paired data.